 2. Webcam and laptop screenshots

-A widely adopted method for monitoring test-takers involves the use of intermittent webcam and laptop screenshots, a feature commonly found in proctoring tools such as Synoptic.
+A widely adopted method for monitoring test-takers involves intermittent webcam and laptop screenshots, a feature commonly found in proctoring tools such as Synoptic's screenshot-based proctoring.
 This technique captures images of both the candidate and their surroundings, along with snapshots of their laptop screen every few seconds.

-This method proves effective in identifying any unauthorised presence in the room, usage of mobile devices, or attempts to search for answers online.
-Particularly beneficial in environments with limited internet bandwidth or poor connection, intermittent screenshots consume a fraction of the bandwidth compared to continuous video monitoring.
+This method proves effective in identifying unauthorised presence in the room, usage of mobile devices, or attempts to search for answers online.
+Particularly beneficial in environments with limited internet bandwidth, intermittent screenshots consume a fraction of the bandwidth compared to continuous video monitoring.

-Post-exam, educators can conveniently review the captured screenshots, which are available immediately.
-They have the option to annotate timestamps, providing a comprehensive overview to confirm or reject the legitimacy of the candidate's proctoring status.
+Post-exam, educators can review the captured screenshots immediately.
+They can annotate timestamps, providing a comprehensive overview to confirm or reject the legitimacy of the candidate's proctoring status.

 Ideal for: